 Keeping your computer current

-In some situations you may find it necessary to have the most current software programs, device drivers, or operating system.
-This section explains how to get the latest updates for your computer.
+In most cases, it is a good practice to have the most up-to-date operating system update patches, software programs, and device drivers.
+This section provides information about how to get the latest updates for your computer.